 Our Mission is to provide locally raised pork to Hawaii, help make Hawaii a little more sustainable, and pave the way for the next generation of pig farmers.

 We believe that the people of Hawaii prefer local products.
 Our goal is to make sure the people have that option when it comes to pork.
-Did you know when you see "Local" or "Island Fresh" labels on pork, it means that they are pigs that were shipped live from the mainland to Hawaii that were locally slaughtered?
+Did you know,until recently, when you saw "Local" or "Island Fresh" labels on pork, it meant that they were pigs that were shipped live from the mainland to Hawaii that were locally slaughtered?

 We believe Hawaii needs to grow and supply more of it's own food.
 Our goal is to help make Hawaii a little more sustainable.
 Did you know that 90% of Hawaii's food is imported and that on any given day, we only have 5 days worth of food?